Consensys/security-workshop-for-devs/README.md

 ```

 As you can see, in this case three transactions need to be sent in the correct order to violate the invariant.
 Again, it is useful to have a close look at Mythril's output and match it to the functions in the contract.

+### Final Challenge

+As a fully certified Mythril expert, you are now capable of solving a more difficult CTF challenge.
+This challenge is worth another 0.1337 MYTH.
+This time there won't be any hints ;)

 ## What to Do Next